lmirosevic/GBDeviceInfo/README.md

 GBDeviceInfo
 ============

-Detects the hardware of the current iOS device.
+Detects the hardware, software and display of the current iOS device at runtime.

 Usage
 ------------